moai/moai-dev/docs/moai 2.0 - porting notes.md

 Material settings cascade from prop to deck.
 All material attributes support a nil value; setting a non-nil value to a material attribute on a prop will mask the same attribute when the deck is rendered.

+Also of note: the "convenience" blend modes are gone.
+Blend modes must now be set explicitly, with all three parameters (func, srcFactor, destFactor).

 ## Class-Scoped Debug Lines

 MOAIDebugLines has been renamed to MOAIDebugLinesMgr and debug line styles are now scoped to classes.
 For example: